-- Liss and Surrounding Villages Coronavirus Support: a Facebook community support group.
+- Liss and Surrounding Villages Community Board: a Facebook community support group.

-- The Triangle Community Association: For access to a volunteer support network contact Karen on 01730 301000, plus updates on local community information via Facebook communication.
+- The Triangle Community Association: Updates on local community information via Facebook.

 - Liss Forest Residents Association for a Liss Forest support network with specific arrangements in place faced with the Coronavirus outbreak, contactable via Facebook or by contacting Ruth Taylor on e-mail or on 01730 894913.